uicperformance/bufcounts/README.md

 If you space out the thread IDs so that they increment counts that are on different cache lines, does that help performance?

+## Turn-in

+Please post and discuss your results on Piazza.